-HVAC Compressor burn out is a serious and costly matter.
-Replacing the system requires a judgment call on your part based on the cost of the burned out compressor replacement (if the failed compressor is still under warranty you may still have to pay for labor to replace the burned out HVAC compressor), the current age of the air conditioning and heating equipment, and whether you have the money in your budget to replace the system.
+HVAC Compressor burnout is a serious and costly matter.
+Replacing the system requires a judgment call on your part.
+It is based on the cost of the burned-out compressor replacement.
+If the failed compressor is still under warranty, you might still have to pay for labor.
+You will likely have to pay for labor to replace the burned-out HVAC compressor for your air conditioner.
+Additionally, another factor is the current age of the air conditioning and heating equipment and whether you have the money in your budget to replace the system.

-Before any of that you’ll want to know what happened to cause the compressor to burn out in the first place.
-There are many reasons why an air conditioning and heating compressor can burn up but the primary causes are neglect.
-Here is a list of possible reasons a HVAC compressor can burn out.
-Some of these reasons for compressor burn out are beyond your control but the things that are in your control need to be addressed on a regular schedule.
+Before any of that, you’ll want to know what happened to cause the compressor to burn out in the first place.
+There are many reasons why an air conditioning and heating compressor can burn up, but the primary causes are neglect.
+Here is a list of possible reasons an HVAC compressor can burn out.
+Some of these reasons for compressor burnout are beyond your control, but the things that are in your control need to be addressed on a regular schedule.

 Some of the things on this list will cause excess heat inside the compressor.
-Excess heat inside a compressor is not good for mechanical components and/or the oil in the system.
-Eventually, with excess heat that is outside of design temperatures metal components will fail or not work as designed and he excess heat causes the oil to breakdown and not provide the lubrication as designed and that leads to more heat.
-The situation can snowball and eventually you have to either replace the compressor or replace the whole system.
+Excess heat inside a compressor is not good for mechanical components, and the oil in the system.
+Eventually, with excess heat that is outside of design temperatures, metal components will fail or not work as designed, and the excess heat causes the oil to break down and not provide the lubrication as designed, and that leads to more heat.
+The situation can snowball, and eventually, you have to either replace the compressor or replace the whole system.

 HVAC Compressor Failure - Restriction in the Refrigerant Lines